 As often happens, Danielle and I hear from production crews who have fallen in love with our jewelry on set, and end up placing personal orders to celebrate the end of a show or season.
 This happened recently with the TV series Charmed, where Melonie Diaz wears Crossed Daggers, and the costume team gifted each other talismans at the wrap of season two.

 Most happily, our film and TV connections have been the source of many cherished relationships.
 Renowned costume designer Trish Summerville (Hunger Games, Gone Girl, Westworld) is a friend and Pyrrha fan (definitely a Mutual Admiration Society situation).
-One of her favourite wrap-gifts for production crews is our talisman featuring an image of open scissors and the words We Part to Meet Again.
+One of her favorite wrap-gifts for production crews is our talisman featuring an image of open scissors and the words We Part to Meet Again.